MathieuFortune/mathieufortune.github.io/_posts/2019-11-30-my-design-process.markdown

 ---
 layout: post
-title:  "My Design Process"
+title:  "Jet Ski Miami - A design exercise"
 excerpt: |
-    Let’s see the design process behind creating a website for a fictitious jet ski rental company based in Miami, FL.
-This behind the scene will display the different steps that lead me to create a website.
+    This case study will provide an in-depth look at the UX design process for creating a website design for Jet Ski Inc, a fictional jet ski rental company based in Miami, FL.
 thumbnail: "/images/my-design-process-thumb.jpg"
 date:   2019-11-30 13:30:00 +0200
 lang: en